Making Prevention Matter

 Internally managed by RWJF staff

-- $200,000.00 awarded to National Academy of Sciences, Institute of Medicine - Considering the addition of patient-reported social and behavioral factors to electronic health records
+- $200,000.00 awarded to National Academy of Sciences, National Academy of Medicine - Considering the addition of patient-reported social and behavioral factors to electronic health records

 - $110,948.00 awarded to Columbia University Mailman School of Public Health - Estimating the impact of public health initiatives in New York City on a significant increase in life expectancy from 2000 to 2010